NeuroTechX/ntx_slack_archive/eegdata.md

 >
 muse has an auxiliary channel where you can add another electrode. this way you can place one in Oz and get very good ERP

+9/28/2017 11:24 AM

+ **alexandre.barachant** :

+ >this is what hubert did here : <https://github.com/alexandrebarachant/muse-lsl/blob/master/notebooks/SSVEP%20with%20Muse.ipynb>

+>
+he added an electrode on POz